What is the Singapore LSE Trust?

 • Mr. Eugene Ooi, Consultant at Linklaters Singapore Pte.
 Ltd.

-• Mr. Tan Suee Chieh, President, Institute and Faculty of Actuaries (United Kingdom).
+• Mr. Tan Suee Chieh, Past President of Institute and Faculty of Actuaries (United Kingdom)

 • Ms. Patricia Yeo, Director of Hong Leong Investment Holdings Pte.
 Ltd.